johnsfdemo/Esri-Map-Areas/README.md

 ## Configuration

 The component pulls coordinates from records in a related list.
-The related list object can be any Salesforce object, but must contain the following fields:
+The related list object can be any Salesforce object, but must contain the following custom fields:

 Field API Name | Description
 -------------- | -----------